The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Hungary: Gwen Kozlowski of Exeter International.

 Downtime

 For something a little touristy but very scenic, hop on a cruise to the Danube River Bend (leaving from Budapest).
 It’s a very leisurely way to get outside the city.
 You could go to Szentendre for the day (artists, marzipan, tourists) or head all the way to Visegrád (Roman fortress, hiking trails).
-Mahart offers boats on Saturday and Sunday in summer (July through August) all the way to Visegrád.
+Mahart offers boats on Saturdays and Sundays in July and August all the way to Visegrád.
 There isn’t a less stressful or more scenic way to travel!

 Instagram moments

 Head early to the Budapest Market Hall to get great shots of local produce, meats, cheeses, and lots and lots of paprika.
-Or, for something even more colorful, check out the Sunday farmer’s market at the famed Szimpla Kert ruin bar (see “Don’t miss”).
+Or, for something even more colorful, check out the Sunday farmer’s market at the famed Szimpla Kert ruin bar (see “Don’t miss,” above).

 If you’re staying in a river-view room at the Four Seasons (or another hotel along the Danube) and your camera takes good night shots, the view with the castle lit on the hill is pretty spectacular.